FairyHmm/notes/src/site/notes/Projects/Why should you learn a language/Why should you learn a language.md

 	- [ ] Reading
 	- [ ] Writing
 	- [ ] Speaking
+- [ ] Increased intellectual abilities
-- [ ] Enhanced ability to learn and acquire new information
+	- [ ] Learn and acquire new information
-- [ ] Increased creativity and adaptability
+	- [ ] Creativity and adaptability
 - [ ] Delay of cognitive decline in old age
 # [[Projects/Why should you learn a language/4.
 Practical applications/4.
 Practical applications\|4.
 Practical applications]]